As at: 05/05/2023

 In February 2021, the country saw the first ever transition from one democratically elected leader to another.
 The winner of the presidential elections, in which Issoufou was not allowed to participate after two terms in office, was former interior minister Mohamed Bazoum of the governing Party for Democracy and Socialism (Parti nigérien pour la démocratie et le socialisme, PNDS).

 The Niger government has set itself ambitious development goals.
 They include reducing poverty and food insecurity, strengthening and consolidating democracy, improving the country’s governance, promoting girls' education, boosting economic development and stabilising the security situation.

 German development cooperation with the Niger

 After the Niger returned to democracy, Germany's development cooperation activities, which had been temporarily suspended, were resumed in 2011.
-The most recent government negotiations between Germany and the Niger took place in June 2021, with around 70 million euros being committed for a two-year period.
-In addition, the country receives funding under various multilateral and regional initiatives, including resilience programmes of the World Food Programme (WFP), UNICEF and the World Bank.
+The most recent government negotiations between Germany and the Niger took place in June 2021, with around 120 million euros being committed for a two-year period.
+In addition, the country also benefits from BMZ funding for various multilateral and regional initiatives, including the resilience programmes of the World Food Programme (WFP), UNICEF and the World Bank.

-The focus of cooperation with the Niger is on two core areas:
+The focus of cooperation with the Niger is on three core areas:

 - Transformation of agricultural and food systems, with the goal of increasing the economic potential of agriculture through training for farmers and the expansion of small-scale irrigation, among other measures.

 - Peaceful and inclusive societies, with the goal of creating efficient, responsive administrative structures at the local level.

 - Health, social protection and population policy, with a focus on maternal and child health.

 German development cooperation activities in the Niger have traditionally centred on the regions of Tillabéri, Tahoua and Agadez, with additional transitional development assistance in Maradi, Zinder and Diffa.